Azure/OpenShift/docs/openshift-on-azure-walkthrough.md

 )
 ```

-Now Azure Subscription administrator will need to grant application permissions in Azure portal as described in case 1.
+Now Azure Subscription administrator will need to grant application permissions in Azure portal as described in option 1.

 <!-- LINKS - external -->